Chapter 1: Draven

 “Working with you guys, I guess.
 He’s probably doing overtime again.”
 I stood in front of Astoria and crossed my arms.
 His tone no longer amused me; I certainly didn’t like that he questioned my brother’s presence.

-“Briar,” She sibilated and shook her head, planting her feet firmly in place.
+“Briar,” she chastised and shook her head, planting her feet firmly in place.

 “When is his shift over?”